Frequently Asked Questions

 Can I submit to other Certified Collectibles Group (CCG) companies?

 Yes.
-Your NGC UK Collector membership entitles you to submit to NGC International UK Limited (NGC UK) as well as Paper Money Guaranty (PMG), Numismatic Guaranty Corporation (NGC) and Numismatic Conservation Services (NCS).
+Your NGC UK Collector membership entitles you to submit to NGC International UK Limited (NGC UK) as well as Paper Money Guaranty (PMG), Numismatic Guaranty Company (NGC) and Numismatic Conservation Services (NCS).

 Does the grading credit I receive with my NGC UK Premium Collector membership expire?

 Yes.
 This credit expires one year from the day it was issued.